Ally logo. Go to Ally.com

 Should you pay off debt before marriage?

-Whether you’ve been swept up in a whirlwind romance or you’re making things officially official with your long-term sweetheart, marrying your partner is an exciting start to a new chapter in your relationship.
-But as the next part of your story unfolds, the pages that came before (both good and bad), aren’t necessarily erased — like your debt.
+Marrying your partner is an exciting start to a new chapter in your relationship.
+But as the next part of your story unfolds, the pages that came before (both good and bad), aren’t necessarily erased.

-Prioritizing certain aspects of your pre-marital life — like closing the book on debt — before the big day can help set up your future for a happy ending.
+Prioritizing certain aspects of your pre-marital life — like closing the book on debt — before the big day can help set up your future for smoother sailing.

 Debt is often stressful and can place a significant strain on people’s lives.
 Bringing a large amount of debt into a marriage, without an agreed-upon plan on how to tackle it, can set you and your spouse up on unstable financial ground from the moment you say “I do.”